mapbox/node-cpp-skel/API.md

 ## helloAsync

-This is a standalone function (async) that logs a string.
+This is an asynchronous standalone function that logs a string.

 **Parameters**